ariefsam/go-chat/README.md

 # Go-Chat
-Golang Chat
+Golang Chat is modular chat based on Uncle Bob's Clean Architecture principle.

 # Clean Architecture
-Focus to usecase.
-We can change dependency (database, sms sender, etc) via ioc.
+Focus on usecase.
+All dependency interface located in folder usercase/dependency.
+We can change dependency implementation (database, sms sender, token generator, etc) via ioc.

 # Using Go-Chat with default Implementation
 Copy config.go.example to config.go in folder configuration.